-Featuring three representative panelists on topics that develops organically not outlined above
+Featuring three to four representative panelists on topics that develops organically not outlined above

 Each selected presenter will represent a coherent and clearly focused presentation of a maximum of 15 to 20 minutes on one of the topic areas outlined above, that combined with presentations given by co-panelists, are designed to provide significant insights into the topic or theme and to stimulate thoughtful, not combative or antagonistic, discourse.

 We very much look forward to receiving presentation proposals on the aforementioned topics, noting that topics may change or be altered based on speaker availability.